johanbove/johanbove.github.io/_posts/2015-07-19-symboliclinksdropbox.markdown

 ---
 layout: post
-title: "How to upload files from an USB to Dropbox"
+title: "How to upload files from an USB-drive to Dropbox"
 categories: blog
 ---